 11. All our documents and communications in client matters are subject to legal privilege and professional secrecy imposed by Belgian and European mandatory law, as well as to confidentiality as regulated by the Brussels Bar Rules.
 We shall at all times respect client confidentiality and the confidentiality of any information or materials provided to us, subject only to restrictions which may be imposed by law or by professional ethics.
 We cannot be held liable should, despite all reasonable precautionary measures adopted by our IT services provider, third parties become aware of confidential information or materials in connection with you or your file.

 13. When we complete a particular matter or sub-matter, we will keep the essential records relating to our work for you for five years following the date of the last correspondence in that matter or sub-matter.
+Your identification data will be kept, as required by anti-money laundering legislation, for a period of ten years.

 14. The relationship between the client, a third party payor and our firm is exclusively governed by Belgian law and the courts of Brussels have exclusive jurisdiction for any and all disputes that would arise in the context of the services provided, including the recovery of outstanding invoices.
 Litigation will be in the Dutch language only.
 We do neither accept the applicability of foreign law, nor the jurisdiction of foreign courts.